kwaldenphd/python-structured-data/README.md

 - Uses an isin statement to filter rows in the DataFrame
 - Selects specific rows and columns

-Q7B: Write your modified `DataFrame` from Q7A to a `.csv` file.
-Your answer for these items should include a Python program + comments that document process and explain your code.

-Q8A: Using the DataFrame you created for Q4 (or Q7), write code that executes AT LEAST ONE of the following tasks.
+Q8A: Using the DataFrame you created for Q7, write code that executes AT LEAST ONE of the following tasks.
 Your answer for these items should include a Python program + comments that document process and explain your code.

 - Removes duplicate rows
 - Removes rows with missing values